Anglo-Scottish border: Berwick-upon-Tweed

 Berwick is famous for its hesitation over whether it is part of Scotland or England.
 Berwickshire is in Scotland while the town is in England, although both Berwick and the lands up to the Firth of Forth belonged to the Kingdom of Northumbria in the Early Middle Ages.
 The town changed hands more than a dozen times before being finally taken by the English in 1482, though confusion continued for centuries.
 The Wales and Berwick Act 1746 clarified the status of Berwick as an English town.
 In the 1950s the artist Wendy Wood moved the border signs south to the middle of the River Tweed as a protest.
 In 2008 SNP MSP Christine Grahame made calls in the Scottish Parliament for Berwick to become part of Scotland again.
-Berwick's MP Anne-Marie Trevelyan has resisted any change, arguing that: "Voters in Berwick-upon-Tweed do not believe it is whether they are in England or Scotland that is important."
+Berwick's former MP Anne-Marie Trevelyan resisted any change, arguing that: "Voters in Berwick-upon-Tweed do not believe it is whether they are in England or Scotland that is important."